MicrosoftDocs/win32/desktop-src/WmiSdk/amended-class-considerations.md

 ---
-Description: 'You cannot create instances of the amended classes in the localized namespace.
-Amended classes in the localized namespace are treated as if they are abstract although they do not contain the Abstract qualifier.'
+Description: You cannot create instances of the amended classes in the localized namespace.
+Amended classes in the localized namespace are treated as if they are abstract although they do not contain the Abstract qualifier.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'a0583153-f5d2-4f4c-ab2e-6ec468e665c7'
+ms.assetid: a0583153-f5d2-4f4c-ab2e-6ec468e665c7
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Amended Class Considerations
+title: Amended Class Considerations ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Amended Class Considerations